-So, we’ve spent the last few months falling head over heels in love with Freeform’s new show, THE BOLD TYPE.
+So, we’ve spent the last few months, years, lifetimes maybe, falling head over heels in love with Freeform’s incredible show, The Bold Type.
 Haven’t seen it?
 You totally should.
-It focuses on three friends, Jane, Kat, and Sutton, who all work for the same magazine.
+It focuses on three friends, Jane, Kat, and Sutton, who all work for the same magazine and are going through the typical dramas of trying to balance love, friendship, and their careers.
 If you have seen it, you definitely know what we’re talking about when we say it’s everything we need right now.

-In honor of our favorite Scarlet girls, we put together a list of books to pick up after you’re done with THE BOLD TYPE, inspired by girl gangs, living large, and young adults ready to take on the world—despite how messy it sometimes may be.
+In honor of our favorite girls (and the fact that we tragically have to wait for the next season), we put together a list of books to pick up after you’re done with The Bold Type, inspired by girl gangs, living large, and young adults ready to take on the world—despite how messy it sometimes may be.
 Scroll down to check them out!

 1. 99 Days by Katie Cotugno

 No one captures messy pre-adult life like Katie Cotugno, and 99 Days is the perfect read for anyone who wants to follow a protagonist as perfectly flawed as any of The Bold Type‘s three leading ladies.

 Molly is problematic and you may not like her all the time, but she’s taking the summer to face issues that she definitely would rather not face.
 Plus, her tortured romance totally reminds us of Sutton and Richard.